NinjaSomething/wireguard-manager/docs/DEVELOPMENT.md

 The following are instructions for how to run the Wireguard manager locally in Docker or from an IDE.

 ## Option A: Using Docker
-Run this from the [serverless](https://github.com/NinjaSomething/wireguard-manager/tree/master/serverless) directory.
+Run this from the root project directory.
 This will start the DynamoDB server and the Wireguard Manager.

 ```bash
 docker compose up -d --build
 ```

 ## Option B: Using an IDE
-Run the following from the serverless directory.
+Run the following from the root project directory.
 ```bash
 docker compose up -d dynamodb-local
 ```